Azure-Samples/RAI-workshops/Demos/text-moderation/README.md

 Comments are stored locally within the project database.
 You can remove the comments in the sample via the Django Shell by running the following commands in the terminal:

 1. Open the Django shell: `python manage.py shell`
-1. Import the Comment model: `from myapp.models import Comment`
+1. Import the Comment model: `from my_app.models import Comment`
 1. Delete all comments: `Comment.objects.all().delete()`
 1. Exit the shell: `exit()`